ZingPHP/Zing/README.md

 ##Installation

 * Apache
-  1. Copy the follow files/directories into the root of your web directory
+  1. Copy the following files/directories into the root of your web directory
     1. Websites/\*
     2. Zing/\*
     3. index.php